danet-hda/computer-networking/1-lab/1-LabTasks.md

 ### Client Settings

-Use the same settings as for the server, expect that you set the UDP port number to the value of 0 (zero).
+Use the same settings as for the server, except that you set the UDP port number to the value of 0 (zero).
 Selecting the port number of 0 instructs the operating system to use some available port number, i.e., a one that is not already used by another process.

 ## Further Tasks to be completed before the Lab Appointment